Nashville Sounds: Prior professional baseball in Nashville

 Nashville has been home to Minor League Baseball teams since the late 19th century.
 The city's professional baseball history dates back to 1884 with the formation of the Nashville Americans, who were charter members of the original Southern League from 1885 to 1886 and played their home games at Sulphur Spring Park, later renamed Athletic Park and Sulphur Dell.
 This ballpark was the home of Nashville's minor league teams through 1963.
 In 1887, Nashville's Southern League team was called the Nashville Blues.
 The Nashville Tigers competed in the same league from 1893 to 1894.
 In 1895, the Nashville Seraphs won the city's first professional championship in the Southern League.
 The Nashville Centennials played in the Central League in 1897 but relocated to Henderson, Kentucky, during the season before the league's collapse.

 The city's longest-operating baseball team, first known only as the Nashville Baseball Club and later renamed the Nashville Vols (short for Volunteers, the state nickname), was formed in 1901 as a charter member of the Southern Association.
 They remained in the league through 1961, winning eight pennants, nine playoff championships, and four Dixie Series titles.
-The Southern Association disbanded after the 1961 season, and no team was fielded in 1962, but the Vols played one final season in the South Atlantic League in 1963.
+The Southern Association disbanded after the 1961 season, and no team was fielded in 1962, but the Vols played one final campaign in the South Atlantic League in 1963.
 Sulphur Dell was demolished in 1969, and the city had no professional baseball team for 14 years until 1978.